andyatkinson/andyatkinson.github.io/_posts/2025-06-18-avoid-uuid-v4-primary-keys.md

 While the newly laid out data in pages, they will still not have correlation, and thus not be smaller.
 The space formerly occupied by deletes will be reclaimed for reuse though.

 ## Mitigation: Shared buffers and work_mem memory sizing
-If possible, size your primary instance to have 4x the amount of memory of your size of database.
-In order words if your database is 25GB, try and run a 128GB memory instance.
+If possible, size your primary instance memory to be 4x than the size of database.
+If your database size is 25GB, run an instance with at least 100GB of memory if its in the budget.

-This gives around 32GB to 50GB of memory for buffer cache (`shared_buffers`) which is hopefully enough to store all accessed pages and index entries.
+A 128GB memory with 25% of memory allocated to buffer cache provides 32GB (controllable via `shared_buffers`) which could be enough to keep all table and index pages in memory cache.

 Use *pg_buffercache*[^pgbc] to inspect the contents, and *pg_prewarm*[^pgpre] to populate tables into it.